-It's ALL HALLOW'S EVE (THAT'S HALLOWEEN PEOPLE) and that means *drumroll* LEAVES!
+It's ALL HALLOW'S EVE (THAT'S HALLOWEEN PEOPLE.) and that means: *drumroll* LEAVES!
 CANDY!
 WALKING AROUND IN COSTUMES!
 But anyway.
 Last year I wrote When You Find out You're a Writer (and Arsenic and Old Lace).
-So THIS year, I did another themed post, but this one is *drumroll again please* When You Have a New … Continue reading Abbot and Costello Meet Frankenstien
+So THIS year, I did another themed post, but this one is: *drumroll again please* When You Have a New … Continue reading Abbot and Costello Meet Frankenstien

-As a young buck (erm, young writer I mean) I thought outlining was just for scholars and essays and all that red tape stuff.
+As a young buck (erm, young writer I mean), I thought outlining was just for scholars, essays, and all that red tape stuff.
 Who knew outlining applied to novels as well.
-Since I discovered outlining was used for novels (and wasn't as boring and tedious as it is for essays) I have started outlining. … Continue reading How to Write By the Seat of Your Pants
+Since I discovered outlining was used for novels (and wasn't as boring and tedious as it is for essays), I have started outlining.
+Some things. … Continue reading How to Write By the Seat of Your Pants